hubert123s/SearcherApartament/README.md

 ### Endpoints:

-####  GET /meal - returns a list of ads according to search settings
+####  POST /api/offer - returns a list of ads according to search settings